bardia16/CPS_Android_HW/README.md

                 formattedAngle + " Direction: " + direction + "\n";
     }
 ```
+Whenever this function is called the text in the ScrollView element will be updated by adding new movement to the box which shows the position, angle, and direction.
+Here `var formattedX = xValue.toFixed(2);` Formats the `xValue` to two decimal places and assigns it to the variable `formattedX`. the next 2 lines are just like this part.

 #### updateAccelText
 ```JavaScript
     function updateAccelText(output) {
         accelText.text = "Accel: " + output;
     }
 ```
+whenever this function is called the text of Accel label will be updated.

 #### updateGyroText
 ```JavaScript